Main content start

 • Let TAs know the tentative date and time for the final exam grading session (usually the day after the final exam, starting at 10 am).

-• Answer student emails; the most common email is some variant of, "I really need to get into section at xxx time since this is the only time that fits my schedule; those sections are full; can you please add me."
+• Answer student emails when the Course Administrator is out of the office; the most common email is some variant of, "I really need to get into section at xxx time since this is the only time that fits my schedule; those sections are full; can you please add me."
 Please remind students of the following:

 • You (the HTA) cannot add or remove a student from a section.